zero trust network design

 To set up mutually authenticated TLS, the client and server must have digital certificates.
 The server certificate is used to authenticate the server to the client, while the client certificate is used to authenticate the client to the server.
 Both certificates are signed by the Certificate Authority (CA) and can be stored in the server and client’s browsers.
 The client and server then exchange the certificates to authenticate each other.

-Once the certificates have been exchanged and verified, the client and server can securely communicate.
+The client and server can securely communicate once the certificates have been exchanged and verified.
 Mutually authenticated TLS also provides encryption and integrity checks, ensuring the data is not tampered with in transit.

 This enhanced version of TLS, known as mutually authenticated TLS (MTLS), is used to validate both ends of the connection.
 The most common TLS configuration is the validation, which ensures the client is connected to a trusted entity.
 However, the authentication doesn’t happen the other way around, so the remote entity communicates with a trusted client.
 This is the job of mutual TLS.
 As I said, mutual TLS goes one step further and authenticates the client.